Kiranpanjam/Camp/README.md

 - User login with username and password

 **Authorization:**
--One cannot manage posts and view user profile without being authenticated -One cannot edit or delete posts and comments created by other users
+- One cannot manage posts and view user profile without being authenticated
+- One cannot edit or delete posts and comments created by other users

 **Manage campground posts with basic functionalities:**
--Create, edit and delete posts and comments
+- Create, edit and delete posts and comments
--Upload campground photos
+- Upload campground photos
--Flash messages responding to users' interaction with the app -Responsive web design
+- Flash messages responding to users' interaction with the app
+- Responsive web design

 ## Technologies Used: